Top Five F-150 Mods

 Tires: While on the other hand, tires are the rubber that meets the road literally.
 Like the Mustang, F-150 relies on tires as much to meet so many different types of terrains: from off-roading, towing, and daily driving.
 We have the options of tires to give you the tools to meet your needs for your truck!

 - Lighting: When it comes to the community of F-150 enthusiasts and off-roaders, lighting is a critical factor for safety, utility, and purpose.
+You can never go wrong upgrading the lighting in your F-150 over the stock lights and housing.
+Even though many new trucks come with LED or Xenon lighting, their lighting can always be upgraded.
 For decades, the F-150 has reached out to the aftermarket to aid in off-road adventures, better vision on the highway, and functionality.
 Whether it is upgrading your dated halogen stock headlights to modern LED headlights that will help you in terms of light output and, in turn, give you the safety you deserve.
-While for off-roading purposes, light pods, light cubes, and light bars will provide you with the ability to light the night with over six thousand lumens.
-No matter what you're looking for, we carry the ability to help you light the road up better than you imagined.
+Changing these will give you better lighting and improve visibility while adding some custom flair to your truck to help it stand out even more.
+When off-roading purposes, light pods, light cubes, and light bars will provide you with the ability to light the night with over six thousand lumens.
+No matter what you're looking for, we carry all the parts you'll need to help you light the road up better than you imagined.

 It gives companies like Steeda the ability to develop and engineer performance parts that will benefit enthusiasts in every aspect.
 Like our Mustang products, we ensure that every product we manufacture ourselves or offer from the top vendors from the aftermarket will give you real-world horsepower numbers and gains throughout the RPM range.
 Torque for off-roading and the ability to have tire slaying horsepower for the street truck enthusiasts out there.

 Cold Air Intakes: Across the automotive industry, Cold Air Intake is the most popular way for enthusiasts to gain real-world horsepower without breaking the bank.
-Usually, among F150 owners, it will be the first thing they attack other than a set of wheels and tires to get a little more out of their new or used Ford pickup.
+Usually, among F-150 owners, it will be one of the first things they attack other than a set of wheels and tires to get a little more out of their new or used Ford pickup.
 It is the best bang for your buck performance modification we think other than exhaust.

 Superchargers: For many years, both the F150 and Mustang have enjoyed the influence of superchargers being pushed into the lineup in an OEM application like the F-150 Lightning or aftermarket applications for a purpose-built Baja chase truck purposes.
-Unlike a cold air intake, a supercharger feeds more air but adds more fuel to result in additional horsepower and torque.
-Resulting your Gen I, II, or III Coyote 5.0L V8 engine to produce well over 600 brake horsepower by just installing it.
-Whether you're off-roading or hitting the streets to tire shred your street F150, a supercharger will give you the power to conquer your terrain.
+Unlike a cold air intake, a supercharger adds more fuel to result in additional horsepower and torque as opposed to just air.
+As a result, your Gen I, II, or III Coyote 5.0L V8 engine can produce well over 600 brake horsepower by just installing it.
+Whether you're off-roading or hitting the streets to shred your tires, a supercharger will give you the power to conquer your terrain.

 One voice is singular among the entire automotive and performance industry: exhaust note is the single characteristic that can make or break your vehicles personality.
-In particular, F150 enthusiasts are highly selective about what their truck sounds like to let the truck community know you mean business.
-It has been a timeless tradition since before the F150 came to be, even when the F100 was produced during the 1960s.
-For the last thirty years, companies like Borla, Corsa, Steeda, and Magnaflow have developed various exhaust systems from mild to wild to make your Ford pickup an absolute beast.
+In particular, F-150 enthusiasts are highly selective about what their truck sounds like to let the truck community know you mean business.
+For the last thirty years, companies like Borla, Corsa, Steeda, and Magnaflow have developed various exhaust systems and exhaust parts from mild to wild to make your Ford pickup an absolute beast.

 - Mid-Pipes: The great thing about mid-pipes is they are the most cost-effective part of your exhaust system.
-It benefits your F150 by turning up the volume while adding efficiency and, most crucial, horsepower over the stock OEM component.
+They benefit your F-150 by turning up the volume while adding efficiency and, most crucially, horsepower over the stock OEM component.

-Cat-Back: Most often than not, all F-150 models have a Cat-Back exhaust system within the last decade.
+Cat-Back: With so many F-150s sold annually in every trim, there is more than enough aftermarket support for exhaust on the newest F-150 model.
+One of the easiest ways to completely change your truck’s attitude is by installing an aftermarket cat-back exhaust which will increase power output while also giving your truck a more powerful exhaust note both at idle and under heavy acceleration which will make a statement anywhere you go.
 From the factory, the OEM Cat-Back is designed for efficiency and quietness for the masses.
-Fortunately, for enthusiasts, the aftermarket offers a wide array of offerings to enhance performance, efficiency, and horsepower easily.
-So if you're the type of enthusiast who want more power, better efficeincy, and exhaust note then picking up a Cat-Back exhaust sytem will be right for you!
+Fortunately for enthusiasts, the aftermarket offers a wide array of offerings to enhance performance, efficiency, and horsepower easily.
+So if you're the type of enthusiast who wants more power, better efficiency, and an awesome exhaust note then picking up a cat-back exhaust system will be right for you!